massanoori/THRotator/doc/en/pages/development.rst

 2. Fill ``Where is the source code:`` by the location of THRotator source code.
 3. Fill ``Where to build the binaries:`` by the location of project files you want to generate.
 4. Press ``Configure``.
 Then generator selection window appears.
 Choose ``Visual Studio XX 20XX`` and press ``Finish``.
-   Don't choose a generator name containing Win64 or ARM.
+   Don't choose a generator name with Win64 or ARM.
 5. Set the boost installation directory (where bootstrap.bat exists) to ``BOOST_INCLUDE_DIR``.
 6. Set the boost library directory (``<boost install directory>\stage\lib`` by default) to ``BOOST_LIB_DIR``.
 7. Press ``Configure`` again.
 If you don't see any errors, press ``Generate``.